Sabbaticals are covered by GR X-11, 12, Provost Policy Statement- Sabbatical Leave Policy (2014), and information at this link.

 C. Sabbatical proposal (see UK Sabbatical Leave Application for details)

-3. If the department will be providing travel funding for the sabbatical, this information must be included in the sabbatical proposal.
+3. If the department will be providing travel funding for the sabbatical, this information must be included in the sabbatical proposal and the academic unit leader support letter.
+Please be sure to follow Reimbursement of Travel Expenses (E-5-1).

 4. In accordance with federal regulations, if the faculty member is on a federally funded sponsored projects he or she should consult with the College Grants Officers when applying for sabbatical to ensure that requirements for reporting time dedicated to federal projects is met.
 The faculty member should also notify the CGOs when the sabbatical is approved, and when it begins.

-5. The department chair completes the CAFE Sabbatical Leave Approval Form, and attaches it, along with the faculty member's cover letter, proposal and UK Sabbatical Leave application to an email addressed to the Associate Dean for Faculty Resources, Planning and Assessment.
+5. The department chair completes the CAFE Sabbatical Leave Approval Form, and attaches it, along with the faculty member's cover letter, proposal and UK Sabbatical Leave Application to an email addressed to firstname.lastname@example.org.

 6. If approved, the Dean will sign the CAFE Sabbatical Leave Approval Form and the materials will be forwarded on to the Provost for approval.